UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

                   salloc: Job allocation 20174806 has been revoked. b-an01 [~]$

-.. admonition:: Running Jupyter on compute nodes from local browserat UPPMAX
+.. admonition:: Running Jupyter on compute nodes at UPPMAX

    https://uppmax.github.io/HPC-python/jupyter.html

 .. keypoints::

    - Start an interactive session on a calculation node by a SLURM allocation

       - At HPC2N: ``salloc`` ...
       - At UPPMAX: ``interactive`` ...
    - Follow the same procedure as usual by loading the Python module and possible prerequisites.